quicwg/base-drafts/draft-ietf-quic-http.md

 | Reserved       | Yes            | Yes            | Yes         | {{frame-reserved}}       |
 {: #stream-frame-mapping title="HTTP/3 Frames and Stream Type Overview"}

-Certain frames can only occur as the first frame of a particular stream type;
-these are indicated in {{stream-frame-mapping}} with a (1).
+The SETTINGS frame can only occur as the first frame of a Control stream; this is indicated in {{stream-frame-mapping}} with a (1).
 Specific guidance is provided in the relevant section.

 Note that, unlike QUIC frames, HTTP/3 frames can span multiple packets.